 1. Birth and Early Days

 Stephen Appiah was born on 24 December 1980 in Accra, Ghana.
 He comes from a poor socio-economic background in the Chorkor and Mamprobi suburbs of Accra; he also grew up there.
 He started playing football informally at a very tender age and joined the Accra Heart of Oaks Team in 1995 at the age of 15.
 According to the former Juventus star, the Chorkor Kenkey sellers came to his rescue at a time when he could not afford meals after training.
 After playing at the Under 17 World Cup in Egypt, he signed a transfer to the Udinese club and hence, started off his journey towards world super stardom.

 Just like the powerful Michael Essien who was nicknamed “Bison”, Stephen earned the nickname “Tornado” due to the fact that he is very prominent in midfield and is also very strong.
 Appiah is a box-to-box midfielder who has the ability to create and score goals from all angles with his powerful shots.
 During Ghana’s third game of the 2006 FIFA World Cup, Appiah powered in a penalty kick against the United States to send the Black Stars to the second round.

 A sports ball brand has been named after the former Blackstars captain.
 It was produced by the Stephen Appiah Foundation (SAF) in collaboration with Alive & Kicking Ghana (A&K Ghana).
 It is a new and exciting ball for sale across Ghana.
 The balls are designed and manufactured by Alive & Kicking Ghana, a charity producing and selling over 1,300 sports balls every month in Accra, and named after the veteran Ghanaian footballer’s nickname, Tornado.

-3. He is the First Ghanaian Captain to Qualify the Blackstars for World Cup
+3. First Ghanaian Captain to Qualify the Blackstars for World Cup